AdobeDocs/experience-manager-screens.en/help/user-guide/creating-components.md

 >[!NOTE]
 >
->To learn about the details of creating AEM Components, see Developing AEM Components.
+>To learn about the details of creating AEM components, see Developing AEM components.

 ## Authoring Channels {#authoring-channels}